deployKF/website/content/guides/local-quickstart.md

         namespace: "argocd"
     ```

-!!! steps "Step 2 - Apply App-of-Apps Resource"
+!!! step "Step 2 - Apply App-of-Apps Resource"

     You will need to apply the `deploykf-app-of-apps` resource to your Kubernetes cluster.